gabrielegenovese/Emotion-Detection-from-Image-and-Text/README.md

 ## Data
 The data used in this project are the following:
 - **Raw Data**: location of the Ekmann dataset and Kaggle's image dataset
-- **Processed Data**: location of the custom dataset created with a scrip
+- **Processed Data**: location of the custom dataset created with a script

 ## Contact
 Gabriele Genovese - gabriele.genovese2@studio.unibo.it